What Leadership Skills Will Be Needed in the Future?

 “The VUCA world of the future will be formidable and loaded with opportunities,” says Johansen.
 “The biggest danger is not being prepared — and you can control that by preparing yourself as a leader and readying your organization for an uncertain future.”

-What Will Leaders Need in the Future?
+What Skills Will Leaders Need in the Future?
 Turn VUCA Around

-Leaders in the future will need to have Vision, Understanding, Clarity and Agility.
-Consider how the negative concepts of the VUCA acronym can be turned around to a more positive framing of effective leadership, suggests Bob Johansen:
+In difficult times like today, it’s tricky to think about how you can move from addressing the needs of the now while preparing for what comes next, but you can be sure of one thing: Leaders in the future will need to have Vision, Understanding, Clarity, and Agility.
+Johansen notes that the VUCA acronym can be turned around to a more positive framing of effective leadership:

 - Volatility leads to Vision.